Applying For Financial Aid - What is the Free Application for Federal Student Aid (FAFSA)?

 We recommend that you file using FAFSA on the Web.
 FAFSA on the Web allows you to enter information electronically and submit your application directly to the Federal Processing Center.
 If you applied last year, certain information can be pre-filled from last year’s application as long as you have a PIN.

-The FAFSA on the Web now has the new IRS Data Retrieval Tool that allows students and parent applicants to upload their tax information into the FAFSA application, directly from the IRS website.
-This tool will be available to student applicants and parents, who have filed their 2012 taxes, beginning February 3, 2013.
+The FAFSA on the Web now has the IRS Data Retrieval Tool available that allows students and parent applicants to upload their tax information into the FAFSA application, directly from the IRS website.
+This tool will be available to student applicants and parents, who have filed their 2014 taxes, beginning February 2, 2014.

 If you wish to file a paper FAFSA, contact the Department of Education at 1-800-433-3243 and request that one be sent to you.